WORSE I MAY BE YET

 I hope this book gives readers even a few of the outsized pleasures and insights given me by such inspirations as Thomas Mann's Buddenbrooks, Donna Leone's Death at La Fenice, Irene Nemerovsky's Suite Française, and so many other careful inspections of times, places, and people.

 At length, Gigi and George emerged to put on a play.
 The play was pure Dick, as both playwright and director: It featured two-year-old George in the role of a family dog.
-This work of historical fiction does not yet have a publisher.
-Inquiries welcomed.

 All content on this site is the sole property of Abigail Hamilton.
 All rights reserved.
 2020.